Skip to content

 Is Nichols College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Nichols College earn a median of $58,063, roughly in line with national averages for graduates.
+Ten years out, alumni of Nichols College earn a median of $58,063, roughly in line with the national average for college graduates.

 $47,830